-ScyllaDB is a lightning fast, low-latency NoSQL column-store that boasts 1 million transactions per second per node.
+ScyllaDB is a lightning fast, low-latency, NoSQL clustered database that boasts 1 million transactions per second per node.
 As a drop-in replacement for Cassandra, ScyllaDB is ready to run your app with blazingly fast reads and writes.

 ScyllaDB for All is a general introduction to ScyllaDB on Compose.